iamt4nk/smm.nvim/README.md

    },
    config = {
       premium = true,
+      -- debug = true,                    -- These can be used in case there are any issues and you need to debug.
+      -- file = '/tmp/smm_debug.log'
       playback = {
          timer_update_interval = 250,     -- How often the timer itself is  updated in ms
          timer_sync_interval = 5000,      -- How often sync requests are sent to the server in ms